CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/50-discovery-provider.md

     @enduml
 ```

-### Get Discovery Details
+### Get `Discovery` Details

-The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to get the details a discovery.
+The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to get the details of a `Discovery`.

 ```plantuml
     @startuml